Capillary Rise in Pipes with Variable Cross Section: Introduction

-The aim of this study is to generalize the Washburn equation \eqref{Intro:Washburn} to the case of a variable circular cross section, without relying on lubrication theory.
-Instead, our approach will be based upon basic equations---mass and momentum balance laws in local and global form---which will justify retaining the inertial term.
-However, the assumption of a slowly varying cross section will be kept.
-Therefore, the paper will be organized as follows.
+The rest of the paper is organized as follows.
 In Section \ref{sec:Assumptions-Local}, the assumptions will be listed along with the local analysis of the Navier-Stokes equations.
 In Section \ref{sec:Global}, a global analysis of the momentum balance law will be given, leading to the generalized Washburn equation \eqref{eq::GeneralisedWashburn}.
 In addition, a comparison of the generalized Washburn equation \eqref{eq::GeneralisedWashburn} with the lubrication theory model \eqref{Intro:Lubrication} will be given, based on a formal asymptotic analysis.
 Finally, in Section \ref{sec:ComparisonNum}, numerical solutions of different models will be compared.
 Conclusions and perspective for further study will close the paper.
 Technical details of the computations are provided in the Appendix.